theatre-js/theatre/CONTRIBUTING.md

 The playground is a bunch of ready-made projects that you can run to experiment with Theatre.js.

-It uses a single ESBuild config to build all of the related packages in one go, so you don't have to run a bunch of build commands.
+It uses a single ESBuild config to build all of the related packages in one go, so you don't have to run a bunch of build commands separately.

 Read more at [`./packages/playground/README.md`](./packages/playground/README.md).